The-going/evlproject/content/core/caveat.md

   CONFIG_ACPI_PROCESSOR.
 If out-of-range latency figures are observed on your x86 hardware, turning off this chain may help.

+- CONFIG_X86_P4_CLOCKMOD may cause the TSC clock source to become unstable as a result of inducing severe slowdowns.
+Since the TSC is the best rated clock source for real-time duties we can [reach directly from the vDSO]({{< relref "dovetail/porting/clocksource.md"
+  >}}) - others being either not reachable there, too slow or even terminally broken - you should disable the P4 clock modulation in the kernel configuration.

 - NMI-based _perf_ data collection may cause the kernel to execute utterly sluggish ACPI driver code at each event.
 Since disabling CONFIG_PERF is not an option, passing **nmi_watchodg=0** on the kernel command line at boot may help.

+{{% notice warning %}}
+Passing **nmi_watchodg=0** turns off the hard lockup detection for the in-band kernel.
+However, by enabling CONFIG_EVL_WATCHDOG, EVL will still detect runaway EVL threads stuck in out-of-band execution.
+{{% /notice %}}

 ---